 Options for authentication include:

 - Secure certificates: a unique signed certificate is provisioned to each device at the time of manufacture

-- Shared secret: a unique device id and pre-shared key is provisioned to each device at the time of manufacture
+- Shared secret: a unique device id and secret is provisioned to each device at the time of manufacture

-- Temporary credentials: a unique device id is provisioned to each device at the time of manufacture, and the device generates a unique temporary credential that it uses to be issued a permanent shared secret.
+- Temporary credentials: a unique device id is provisioned to each device at the time of manufacture, and the device generates a unique temporary credential that it uses until it receives a permanent shared secret.

 We'll go through the details of each one of these options below.

 The most secure method of securing the device is through a unique, per-device, signed certificate.
 Contact Cirrent directly if you would like to implement this option.